 The Flexible Benefit Plan is designed so that your participation will be automatic unless you decline.
-If you wish to decline participation and have your contributions paid on an "after-tax" basis, you must do so in the eBenefits system or by completing the Flexible Benefit Plan (IRS Section 125) Rejection form available on the Plan's website at www.shpnc.org.
+If you wish to decline participation and have your contributions paid on an "after-tax" basis, you must contact your HBR.
 You will have the opportunity to change your participation election during each Open Enrollment period.
 The Flexible Benefit Plan administered by the State Health Plan is for the payment of health benefit plan premiums on a before-tax basis only and is separate and distinct from NCFlex, which is administered by the Office of State Human Resources.